December 10, 2013

 We must speak up.
 We must speak directly and relevantly.
 We must name the problem, proclaim that there is freedom and hope in the gospel, and patiently show our people how to manage their sexuality well.
 We need to talk about all this in a whole new way.

-Talk about sexuality differently
+2. Talk about sexuality differently.

 There is a massive hole in the teaching of sexuality in the church.
 If the topic is broached at all, it is almost always negative.
 Yet the church must go beyond a negative message, especially in order to speak cogently into the culture in which we find ourselves.
-We know that the world doesn’t like to hear the Christian message on human sexuality; they find it too restrictive.
-Even C.S.Lewis said, decades ago in Mere Christianity, that the most offensive and unpalatable teaching of Christianity is its sexual ethic.
-When the church merely focuses on the negative, the world (and even a lot of our own people) just turn off and move further away.
+We know the world doesn’t like to hear the Christian message on human sexuality; they find it too restrictive.
+Even C. S. Lewis said, decades ago in Mere Christianity, that the most offensive and unpalatable teaching of Christianity is its sexual ethic.
+When the church merely focuses on the negative, the world (and even a lot of our own people) turn off and move further away.

 Now, we need to proclaim a positive sexual apologetic, one that articulates the goodness of God’s design and develops a positive theology of sexuality to counteract the increasingly alluring false worldview that has captured so many.
 We need to speak a different narrative, one that tells of the good reasons for God’s design for our sexuality.
 We need to persuasively declare the beauty of God’s intentions, and how living within God’s boundaries affirms our human dignity and contributes to a healthy society.
 We need a better narrative to help singles shepherd their sexuality so that they do not feel like they are the ones being left out.
 We need a compelling argument for how God’s design for sexuality is the best argument against the many and growing forms of sexual brokenness, inside and outside the church.
-For example, the best argument that homosexuality is not within God’s created design for sex is not Leviticus 18 and 20, but rather Genesis 1 and 2!
+For example, the best argument that homosexuality is not within God’s created design for sex is not Leviticus 18 and 20, but rather Genesis 1 and 2.

 At Harvest USA we teach that sexual brokenness is a universal human problem.
 This simply means that the fall of humanity into sin has touched every aspect of our lives, including our sexuality.
-All of us need a supernatural intervention to bring redemption to our sexuality.
+We all need a supernatural intervention to bring redemption to our sexuality.
 But it goes deeper.
 A significant percentage of men and women in the body of Christ are living in bondage to their sexual desires.
 Pastors, next time you’re in front of your congregation, look around at your flock, and realize that, according to one survey, as many as 50% of Christian men and 20% of women report being addicted to or ensnared at some level to porn.
 Add to that the number of youth looking at easily accessible porn online, and the situation is frightening.

 Church leadership has been slow to admit that the problem is so widespread among its people.
 It is time to vocalize this issue and take the necessary steps to minister to the individuals and families scarred by sexual sin.

 What would you do if, instead of sexual sin, they had a terminal illness and were glibly going through the motions every Sunday as if all was well?
 What steps will you take to snatch them from the flames (Jude 1:23)?
 The mission of Harvest USA is to equip churches to minister to sexually broken people.
-We’d love to help train your people to mentor and disciple sexual strugglers, so that they can find freedom from this enslavement.
+We’d love to help train your people to mentor and disciple sexual strugglers so they can find freedom from this enslavement.
 We’ve developed material to equip laity to facilitate biblically-based support groups for men and women.
-But first the church has to publicly admit that the problem exists.
+But first the church must publicly admit that the problem exists.

 Now, I’m not advocating that parents forsake their God-given calling to raise their children and address sexuality with them, but the church must work together with parents in this endeavor.
 No longer can churches just assume parents are talking about this stuff.
 They aren’t.
-I frequently ask audiences how many of them were raised in a Christian home and, out of those, how many had parents that talked about sex.
+I frequently ask audiences how many of them were raised in a Christian home and, out of those, how many had parents who talked about sex.
 Most of the hands go down!

 The failure of parents and the church to shepherd their children’s sexuality (except maybe to say, “Don’t do it until you’re married!”) has resulted in hordes of young people exiting the church and the faith because they have embraced the cultural narrative of sexuality.
 The next generation of the church is being lost because this generation failed to honestly talk about sexuality in terms both practical and biblical.